translatecn/kubernetes/README.md

 ----

-Kubernetes, also known as K8s, is an open source system for managing [containerized applications] across multiple hosts.
+Kubernetes, also known as K8s, is an open source system for managing [containerized applications] across multiple ho[.zshrc](..%2F..%2FDocuments%2F.zshrc)sts.
 It provides basic mechanisms for deployment, maintenance, and scaling of applications.

 Kubernetes builds upon a decade and a half of experience at Google running